intel/graphbuilder/README.md

 In addition, we have extended Graph Builder to support the Resource Description Framework (RDF) export format.
-We use the [Apache Jena][2] library to form RDF triples for property graph elements, RDF graphs are exported in the N-TRIPLES format.
+We use the [Apache Jena][2] library to form RDF triples for property graph elements, RDF graphs are exported in the [NTriples][3] format.

 Last, but not least this version of the Graph Builder library can also export simple edge (object) lists and vertex (relationship) lists.
 You can use graph visualization tools such as Gephi with